Showing posts with label train depot. Show all posts

 Today, we rode to Corinth, MS.

-We stopped at the Visitor Center and were given information about sites to see in Corinth, MS.
+We stopped at the Visitor Center and were given information about sites in Corinth, MS.

-We walked to the Corinth Train Depot and Crossroads Museum, but it was closed.
+We walked to the Corinth Train Depot and Crossroads Museum, which was closed.

-I, too, have pictures of the 1924 American LaFrance Fire Truck and a sign of Caboose # 2994, a Civil War Corinth, big guns, and the Miniature Hurlbut Amusement Equipment Co. locomotive No 1009.
+I, too, have pictures of the 1924 American LaFrance Fire Truck and a sign of Caboose #2994, a Civil War-era Corinth, big guns, and the Miniature Hurlbut Amusement Equipment Co. locomotive No. 1009.

 We stopped at the New Coca-Cola Museum.
 Outside was a carved giant wooden Coca-Cola bottle.

-There was a buzzer on the door which, when pressed, released a locked door that let you inside a one-room museum.
+There was a buzzer on the door, which, when pressed, released a locked door that allowed entry to a one-room museum.

-The museum featured over 1,000 Coca-Cola artifacts: a truck, soda fountain, coke boxes, bottles, signs, toys, etc.
+The museum featured over 1,000 Coca-Cola artifacts, including a truck, soda fountain, Coca-Cola boxes, bottles, signs, and toys.

 Ava at the Coca-Cola Museum

-That took me back to the days when a Coke cost 6 to 10 cents, not a dollar or more.
+That took me back to when a Coke cost 6 to 10 cents, not a dollar or more.

-We stopped at the 15,00 square feet Corinth Civil War Interpretive Center Museum, which features interactive exhibits and a memorial Garden for the 1862 battles of Shiloh and Corinth.
+We stopped at the 15,000-square-foot Corinth Civil War Interpretive Center Museum, which features interactive exhibits and a memorial Garden for the 1862 battles of Shiloh and Corinth.

 Ava at the Interpretive Center